bitpay/bitcore-blog/contents/articles/bitcore-now-has-100-bitcoin-core-test-data-coverage/index.md

 That is achieving **100% compatibility with test data from Bitcoin Core**.
-It was hard work, but we think it's worth it: we are now sure bitcore handles correctly all the edge cases and tricky input data the same way that bitcoind does.
+It was hard work, but we think it's worth it: we are now sure bitcore handles correctly all the edge cases and tricky input data the same way that bitcoind does (or at least those that have test data for them).

 The current version of bitcore has **2868** tests passing both in node and in modern browsers (save for a few tests that make no sense for